hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/221_ramakrishna.md

 to our gain, but there the matter ends.
-It is beyond our power even to make an attempt to put those precepts into practice in our own lives, far less to consign our whole body and soul to the huge waves of harmony of Jnâna and Bhakti that Shri Ramakrishna has raised.
+It is beyond our power even to make an attempt to put those precepts into practice in our own lives, far less to consign our whole body and soul to the huge waves of harmony of Jnāna and Bhakti that Shri Ramakrishna has raised.
 This play of the Lord, those who have understood or are trying to understand, to them we say, "What will mere understanding do?
 The proof of understanding is in work.
 Will others believe you if it ends only in verbal expressions of